datumorphism/datumorphism.github.io/content/til/programming/chrome-dev-tool-usage.md

 tags:
 - Web
 - Front-end
-excerpt: How to use the chrome dev tool wisely
+summary: How to use the chrome dev tool wisely
 ---

 Chrome dev tool is not only super useful for front-end dev but also helpful to users.